somiibo/soundcloud-booster-website/pages/@reference/README.md

 * `npm install`
 * `npm start`

-# Get changes from ultimate-jekyll template
+# Get changes from the ultimate-jekyll template
 1. Open GitHub Desktop and select the project (not ultimate-jekyll, the project requiring an update from it).
 2. Change current branch to `template`.
 3. Then press **Fetch upstream**.